-Many of the freedoms Pakistanis enjoy today, like our very ability to immigrate, are thanks to the work of Black activists.
+Many of the freedoms Pakistanis enjoy today, like our very ability to immigrate, are thanks to Black activists’ work.
 In the 1960s, the Civil Rights Movement helped dismantle heavily restricted immigration policies in the US which had the sole purpose of preserving Anglo-Saxon homogeneity.
-The movement directly impacted the passing of the Immigration and Nationality Act of 1965 (the Hart-Celler Act) which opened immigration into the nation from all Asian countries.
+The movement directly impacted the passing of the Immigration and Nationality Act of 1965 (the Hart-Celler Act), which opened immigration into the nation from all Asian countries.

 Recognize Pakistan’s very own Black community

-I often find our embedded anti-Blackness hard to believe since we are inherently a brown country, despite 99 per cent of Lollywood being ghostly white.
-The diversity in our shades of brown is so vast that we even have our own Black community known as the Sidi.
+I often find our embedded anti-Blackness hard to believe since we are inherently a brown country–despite 99 per cent of Lollywood being ghostly white.
+The diversity in our brown shades is so vast that we even have our own Black community known as the Sidi.

 The Sidis are small and mostly poor ethnic Africans concentrated in the coastal regions of Makran and Sindh.
 Many Sidis are believed to be descended from slaves brought to India from East Africa by the Portuguese.
 Historians say their ancestors were soldiers, traders, pearl divers and Muslim pilgrims.
-In Pakistan, estimates put their population in the tens of thousands, with many pocketed in the Layari area of Karachi.
+In Pakistan, estimates put their population in the tens of thousands, with many pocketed in Karachi’s Layari area.

 Resort to religion

 I understand that not everyone will apprehend why we need to work harder to be anti-racist instead of bystanders.
-For that, I happily resort to religion, one subject Pakistanis irk to divert from.
+For that, I happily resort to religion, one subject Pakistanis irk to divert.

-Speak to your families about Black Muslims beyond name dropping Bilal ibn Rabah.
+Speak to your families about Black Muslims beyond just name-dropping Bilal ibn Rabah.
 Learn about the Hausa and West African Empires, the intellectual powerhouse that was Timbuktu, and let’s not forget Mansa Musa of the Mali Muslim Empire, who was the richest man who ever lived.